-I laugh and relax into it in a way I haven't allowed myself with him since the engagement party six months before.
-He's smiling at me, his eyes are twinkling and I feel myself warm from the tip of my toes to the top of my head.
+I laugh, relaxing into it in a way I haven't allowed myself with him since the engagement party six months before.
+He's smiling at me, his eyes twinkling, and I feel myself warm from the tip of my toes to the top of my head.

 "So, a birthday drink for the birthday girl.
 Glenfiddich and soda water?"

 "You don't have to.
 Don't you have to get back to Dru?"

 "Dru, at this very moment, is passed out cold on the couch and I am wide awake and sitting across from a girl in serious need of some birthday cheer.
 Besides, you're my friend too, aren't you?
 I don't always have to share you with Dru, do I?"

 My heart starts going like one of those jungle drums as he looks right in my eyes.
 I fight the urge to just explode with the truth.
 I love you!
 I'm in love with you!
 I've loved you for years!
 You should have been with me!
 I loved you first!
 Why didn't you love me, want me, need me?